typtrue/gametheory-cw1/README.md

 ## Project Report

-The writup for this project can be found in the repository, or using [this link](https://github.com/typtrue/gametheory-cw1/blob/main/gt_cw1.pdf).
+The writeup for this project can be found in the repository, or using [this link](https://github.com/typtrue/gametheory-cw1/blob/main/gt_cw1.pdf).